 What lessons can we learn from this for our organisations?

 - First: know what you are providing to your customers.
 Base this on the problems you are solving, rather than the way you solve them.
-You might want to read another oldie but goodie blog of mine that covers this, called, “Less drill, more hole”.
+This blog post of mine covers this crucial element of strategic marketing.

 - Once you correctly know what you are providing, you can accurately identify the competition.
 The competition are the people who provide the same benefits as you; not necessarily the same product.